PapirusDevelopmentTeam/papirus-icon-theme/README.md

 ## Recommendations

-- It is recommended use Papirus icons alongside one of the following GTK themes:
+- It is recommended to use Papirus icons alongside one of the following GTK themes:
   - [Arc theme](https://github.com/jnsh/arc-theme)
   - [Materia theme](https://github.com/nana-4/materia-theme)
 - For KDE, our recommendations are: